menu

 Overview

 Blue Lake is a very small city located in the state of California.
 With a population of 1,183 people and just one neighborhood, Blue Lake is the 732nd largest community in California.
-Blue Lake has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Blue Lake has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Housing costs in Blue Lake are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.